Skip to main content

 1. In the AWS Console, go to the VPC service page and navigate to the VPC that was used for provisioning the FSx file system.
 Here you create a transit gateway attachment by clicking Transit Gateway Attachment on the navigation pane on the right.

-2. Under VPC Attachment, make sure that DNS Support is checked and select the VPC in which FSx for ONTAP was deployed.
+2. Under VPC Attachment, make sure that DNS Support is checked and select the VPC in which FSx ONTAP was deployed.

 3. Click Create transit gateway attachment.